Kitrina M. Godding

-Geologist & Offshore Surveyor
+Offshore Surveyor & Geologist

 Dartmouth, Nova Scotia

-After graduating from the Centre of Geographic Sciences (COGS), Kitrina relocated to Boca Raton, Florida upon graduation from and worked as a nearshore surveyor conducting beach erosion surveys.
+After graduating high school Kitrina went on to pursue a BSc from Saint Mary’s University in Halifax, NS double majoring in Geology and Geography.
+From there she attended the Centre of Geographic Sciences (COGS) in Lawrencetown, NS obtaining an Advanced Diploma in Marine Geomatics.
+Kitrina relocated to Boca Raton, Florida upon graduation and worked as a nearshore surveyor conducting beach erosion surveys.
 During this time she was also a support diver with the Marine Biologists at the company.
+She later moved from nearshore work into the offshore environment mapping the ocean floor and obtaining sediment samples for the purposes of cable routes, wind farms and oil and gas fields.
 Kitrina has experience with Real-time Kinematic and Differential GPS, Single and Multi-beam hydrographic data collection, Side Scan Sonar, Seismic, Magnetometer and Sparker surveys.